Vlad1slav86/Employee-Tracker/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact [Your Name] at [vladkb@yahoo.com].
+If you have any questions or suggestions, please feel free to contact me at [vladkb@yahoo.com].